sneakyPent/SecuritySystemsAndServices/Assignment_2/code/Readme.md

 ## TASK F

+Files for 1,2 and 3 are located in myResults directory.

 4.1 File hpy414_verifyme_128.txt was read succesfully but NOT verified.

 4.2 File hpy414_verifyme_256.txt was read succesfully but NOT verified.